 An event registration communicates the contact's participation in the organization's event.
 A corresponding financial transaction indicates the monetary value associated with that participation.
 While related, the two are distinct.

 The distinction is best understood by considering the common scenario of an organization waiving fees for a V.I.P., a speaker, or someone who participating in the event in a limited way.
 In such cases, you want to register the individuals but may not want to create an associated financial transaction.
 CiviCRM respects this distinction by recording the event registration record under the Events tab, recording the financial record under the Contributions tab, and then creating a link between the two records.

 If the event is a paid event, click the Record Payment checkbox and enter information in the Payment Information section.
 This process essentially links together the event registration and the contribution record for this contact.
 After recording the registration, you will be able to view the event registration record and see the related contribution record at the bottom (see screenshot).
 If you do not select the Record Payment check box, only a registration record will be created.

 Registering a participant paying only a deposit (partial payment)¶

 If you are registering a participant manually, you can enter a payment amount less than the event fees, then make one or more additional payments later on until the fee is paid in full.

-During the manual registration you enter the the amount actually being paid at this time in the Total Amount field in the Payment Information region.
-This sets both the Event status and the status for the linked contribution to Partially paid.
+During the manual registration you enter the amount actually being paid at this time in the Amount field in the Payment Information section and set the Participant Status field to Partially paid.